-The insulated aft fishbox and port cockpit coolers may be used as refrigerators or freezers.
-The "Cockpit Coolers" switch on the AC panel must be on to cool these boxes.
+The insulated aft fishbox may be used as a refrigerator or freezer.
+The "Cockpit Cooler" switch on the AC panel must be on to cool these boxes.
 It is not required to have the "Air/Cooler Pump" switch on and the air conditioner seacock open to cool these boxes, but it is strongly recommended.
 The raw water moving through the system will allow the refrigeration unit to cool the boxes more efficiently.
 If you choose to turn the air/cooler pump on, ensure the air conditioner seacock is open.

 The temperature of each box is determined by designating a set point temperature.
 The set points are set using the digital temperature switches on the cooler control panels located on the galley cabinet near the cabin door.
 To establish the set point, first press set - "SET" will appear on the display and then the current value will appear on the display.
 Change the temperature set point to the desired value using the up and down arrows.
 Press set when the desired set point is displayed to enter this value.
-Please reference the owner's manual for this system included in your owner's packet for more detailed information.
+Please reference the owner's manual for this system included in your Owner's Packet for more detailed information.